NethermindEth/horus-checker/README.md

 Unsat
 ```

-The judgement `Unsat` means verified!
-The three functions `_Stack.add`,
-`_Stack.lit`, and `_Stack.top` that we annotated all say `Unsat`, which means
-our implementations are correct with respect to the specifications we wrote in
-our annotations.

 > Note: The `cairo.lang.compiler.lib.registers.get_ap` appears here since we
 > have used the `new` keyword, and thus Horus must check its behavior in order
 > to verify the functions we wrote.
 You may similarly ignore the result for